chore(deps): update dependency numpy to v1.26.4 #16

 and raise the following

-now modifies the mask in-placeWhen used with
+masked_invalidnow modifies the mask in-placeWhen used with

-now modifies theinput masked array in-place.
+copy=False,numpy.ma.masked_invalidnow modifies theinput masked array in-place.
 This makes it behave identically to

-and better matches the documentation.(gh-22046)
+masked_whereand better matches the documentation.(gh-22046)

-allows all allocating all operandsThe NumPy iterator available through
+nditer/NpyIterallows all allocating all operandsThe NumPy iterator available through

-in C now supports allocating all arrays.
+np.nditerin Python and asNpyIterin C now supports allocating all arrays.
 The iterator shapedefaults to

-in this case.
+()in this case.
 The operands dtype must be provided,since a "common dtype" cannot be inferred from the other inputs.

 (gh-22457)